renj/pseudo-ref/README.md

     - The language model used in soft word alignment algorithm
 - lm_dictionary
     - The dictionary file of the language model used in soft word alignment algorithm
+- use_elmo
+    - Use pre-trained ELMo language model fro AllenNLP

 The output will be a json file stalled as 'data/dataset\_(ORDER_METHOD)\_(ALIGNMENT_METHOD)_(MINUS)'.